kateemillerhd/mastermind/README.md

 # Mastermind (Command Line Game)

-Mastermind is a code-breaing game where one player sets a secret code and the other player attempts to guess it within a set number of turns.
+Mastermind is a code-breaking game where one player sets a secret code and the other player attempts to guess it within a set number of turns.
 This project is a command-line Ruby implementation of that game, supporting both human and computer players.